Bar foot rail has been an institution in American drinking establishments for over 200 years.

 When you walk up to the bar and order your drink, what do you do while waiting for the bartender to make your drink?
 (I mean, besides, look at your cell phone...)
 If you’re like us, then you, more than likely unwittingly, take advantage of the bar foot rail that has been conveniently installed just a few inches from the floor in order to cozy up to the bar.

 The exact history of bar foot rail is not clearly known.
 We don’t know who the genius was that first thought about giving someone standing at a bar a place to rest their foot.
 They should have got a medal or something.

 Brunswick’s catalogs from this time show that their foot rail could be installed with one of four styles of brackets depending on the material of the bar’s floor.
-One of the brackets featured a hinged floor post that could be raised to make it easier to clean the floor in front of the bar.
+One of the brackets featured a hinged floor post that could be raised to make cleaning the floor in front of the bar easier.

 Modern Bar Foot Rail

 Bar stools and chairs became a more common occurrence as bars became more refined throughout the 20th century, but bar foot rail continued to be a fixture in establishments.

 While the basic concept of bar foot rail has not changed over time, the look and durability of the materials used have improved.
 Classic brass bar foot rail is still very popular within the industry, but advancements in technology have allowed foot rail to expand into newer styles of fixtures and finishes.

 The invention of stainless steel has provided a more durable material that can be powder coated to create foot rail with an almost unlimited number of finishes.
 You can now choose a finish to match any style or color, as well as finishes that are weather-resistant for outdoor use.
 Changing trends when it comes to style have led to additional advancements in foot rail material, including the use of industrial black pipe in many brewpubs and bars today.